databrary/datavyu-ffmpegplugin/README.md

 This repo holds the native c++/java code that composes the ffmpeg plugin.
 The final files that produce the dll's are

-    org_datavyu_plugins_ffmpegplayer_MovieStream.cpp
-    org_datavyu_plugins_ffmpegplayer_MovieStream.h

-The other source code files contain org.datavyu.plugins.ffmpegplayer.prototypes for video playback, audio playback, etc.
+    FfmpegSdlMediaPlayer.cpp
+    FfmpegJavaMediaPlayer.cpp

-The compile instructions for the plugin are in the cpp file.
+The dll compile for these two are organized as the two VSS projects

-The compile instructions for the ffmpeg code are in doc/Libraries.txt.
+1. FfmpegSdlMediaPlayer
+2. FfmpegJavaMediaPlayer

+To compile the dll's for these two projects follow the directions under "Compiling Native Code".

+## JNI bridge
+The design and development of this bridge follows the JavaFx project closely.
+The javafx for project is here: http://hg.openjdk.java.net/openjfx/jfx/rt

+To compile the wrapper classes for the JNI bridge use the following commands

+    javah -d ../cpp org.datavyu.plugins.ffmpeg.NativeMediaPlayer
+    javah -d ../cpp org.datavyu.plugins.ffmpeg.FfmpegSdlMediaPlayer
+    javah -d ../cpp org.datavyu.plugins.ffmpeg.FfmpegJavaMediaPlayer

+from the folder

+    src/main/java

+Note, from `NativeMediaPlayer.class` we only use the produced stub `org_datavyu_plugins_ffmpeg_NativeMediaPlayer.h` to get the state codes.

 ## Native Code
 The native code interfaces to the c API from ffmpeg using JNI.
-It implements buffers for audio and video data, different playback speeds, especially fast backward playback through a sophisticate buffering strategy.
-It  also implements a strategy to keep the audio and video in sync.
 Notice, that at this point the audio playback is only supported at 1x.
 Whenever, the caller plays video back at a different rate at 1x the sound playback will stop.
-The caller is responsible for stopping the audio playback.

 ## Compiling Native Code (Windows) in Visual Studio
 1. Download and install Microsoft Visual Studio Community Edition (https://visualstudio.microsoft.com/vs/community/)